 Is Olive Oil Suited to Cast Iron Seasoning?

-Olive oil is an excellent cooking oil.
+Olive oil is an excellent oil.
 It has a complex yet subtle flavor, and it can enhance many Italian, Spanish, and Mediterranean recipes.

 For seasoning, extra virgin olive oil isn’t the best.
 It has a relatively low smoke point and may not penetrate the porous cast iron surface in the way you need it to.